Enrico Verachi

 Enrico Verachi (born January 18, 1990) is an Italian professional football player.
 Currently, he plays for Serie D club ASD Marina di Ragusa as a midfielder.

 Career

-He made his Serie A debut for Cagliari Calcio on March 28, 2010, in a game against U.C.
-Sampdoria.
+Verachi made his Serie A debut for Cagliari Calcio on 28 March 2010 in a match against UC Sampdoria.

-ASD Marina di Ragusa
+Marina di Ragusa

-In November 2019 it was confirmed, that 29-year old Verachi had joined Serie D club ASD Marina di Ragusa.
+In November 2019, Verachi joined Serie D club ASD Marina di Ragusa.